MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 - Account for content experience (tabs, images, tables)
 - Extract metadata

-Some of this information (like metadata, for example) might be useful kept with the document in the vector database for use during the retrieval and evaluation process in the inference pipeline, or combined with the text chunk to persuade the chunk's vector embedding.
+Some of this information (like metadata, for example) might be useful if it's kept with the document in the vector database to use during the retrieval and evaluation process in the inference pipeline.
+It also can be combined with the text chunk to persuade the chunk's vector embedding.

 ### Chunking strategy